Birkenhead Library: Staff structure

 In the beginning volunteers were crucial to the running of the library.
 Savings in wages were considered instrumental in allowing the purchase of more books and also allowed money to be set aside for future planned extensions to the building.
 In 1949 the number of volunteers was recorded at twenty-eight.
-They included the town clerk and a councilor, Percy Hurn, as well others who had given freely of their expertise such as Duthie from the Auckland Public library, a passing instructor from the Country Library service, and those pulled in to read to the youngsters during the school holidays.
+They included the town clerk and a councillor, Percy Hurn, as well others who had given freely of their expertise such as Duthie from the Auckland Public library, a passing instructor from the Country Library service, and those pulled in to read to the youngsters during the school holidays.
 Among this "band of honorary assistants" a Mrs. Gaidener, Mr. Slovey and Mr. Odd came in for particular acknowledgement.
 At the opening of the new library building nearly twenty years later the mayor paid tribute to all the original volunteers.

 By 1950 the Borough Council was looking to formally employ someone for £100 a year.
 Joan Foggin and John Wilson were the first paid staff, while Eleanor Fisher, already working in the library became the first full-time staff member in 1952.
 She remained the in-charge librarian until her retirement nineteen years later.
 By 1955 there was a part-time library assistant as well; and soon a fulltime junior was being considered.
 Growth in library use and opening hours continued, so that by 1968 there were 3 full-timers and a part-timer to help on Friday nights.

 Staffing peaked in 1986 with 11.5 full time equivalents, and was subsequently reduced to 8.67.
 This includes staff spread over seven days, and reflects the high preponderance of part-timers typical of the industry.
 The decrease in staff occurred despite the onset of Sunday openings and the increase in door-count and issues because, at least in part, amalgamation allowed the centralisation of many departments, such as cataloguing.
 The onset of computers has also increased efficiency, even to the near complete automation of some services, such as circulation through self-issue machines, which recorded 40% of items borrowed within their first months of installation at Birkenhead in 1995.

 The current staff structure is headed by a Community Librarian, with two main senior positions: an Information Services Librarian and a Children and Young Adults Librarian, both of which are full-time positions.
 Other senior roles include the Weekend Supervisors.
 The main bulk of staff continues to be Library Assistants, with 1–2 being fulltime.
 There are also a number of shelvers, generally students.
 Other occasional staff have included a librarian on exchange from England, and various volunteers, such as a Taskforce Green worker helping with a rebarcoding project, and a student doing a Duke of Edinburgh award.